 Zeigler Outstanding Educator Award

 The Jack M. Zeigler (BME 1948) Woodruff Outstanding Educator Award was created in 1999 to recognize an outstanding educator among the academic faculty of the Woodruff School of ME at Georgia Tech.
-This is a lifetime achievement award that a person can received one time.
+This is a lifetime achievement award that a person can receive one time.
 The winner is announced at an annual spring School event and receives $5,000 in discretionary funds to use for professional development items such as travel, computers, and support of students.
-The winner is invited to deliver the Jack Zeigler Outstanding Educator Lecture at an assembly of the Woodruff School and has his/her name added to a permanent display in the MRDC Building.
+The winner is invited to deliver the Jack Zeigler Outstanding Educator Lecture at an assembly of the Woodruff School.
 The winner is selected by a committee appointed by the Woodruff School Faculty Advisory Committee.

 1999 William Z. Black